File References

 Background

-Pipeline configuration files can reference other files for pipeline configuration, environment variables, task parameters, etc.
+Pipeline configuration files can reference other files for pipeline templates, environment variables, task parameters, etc.

-Since files may contain sensitive information, permission checks are needed for file references to prevent information leakage.
+Referenced files may contain sensitive information, so permission checks are needed to prevent information leakage.

 Reference Methods